william-Cross12/University-folder/module_1_programming_concepts/README.md

 week 4: watched the 2 lectures and read through the powerpoint. caught up with Jonathan about the marking requirements for the current module and then completed the week 4.
-7 hours week 5 week 6 week 7 week 8
+7 hours week 5

+all files in weeks 1 - 4 are part of task 1 on the assignment

+week 6
+week 7
+week 8